 A waste which, when using the toxicity characteristic leaching procedure (TCLP), leaches any number of metallic, organic, or pesticide constituents in concentrations greater than specified in the regulation.
 Examples for these constituents include arsenic, barium, cadmium, chloroform, chromium, m-cresol, mercury, selenium, and silver.

-Disposal of these materials into sinks, drains, commodes, or other sewage disposal channels is STRICTLY PROHIBITED.
+Disposal of hazardous materials into sinks, drains, commodes, or other sewage disposal channels is STRICTLY PROHIBITED.

 To facilitate the removal of waste materials from your area, waste generators are instructed to contact one of the following departments based on their location:

-Waste collection shall occur each week on Wednesdays for the University of Chicago Medicine and Thursdays for the campus or as needed.
-Please submit your pick-up request by 3:00 pm of the previous day to be included in the pick-up.
+Waste collection shall occur each week on Wednesdays for the University of Chicago Medicine and Thursdays for the University of Chicago campus or as needed for off-campus locations and larger pick-ups or laboratory clean-outs.
+Please submit your pick-up request by 3 P.M. of the previous day to be included in the pick-up schedule for that week.

-Large waste pick-up requests (Non-typical): If a waste pick-up is not associated with normal quantities of waste generated during typical research activities, such as an inventory clean-out related to a pre-renovation or pre-relocation event, then this may require a separate audit.
-The cost may be the responsibility of the lab/division and/or treated as a renovation cost and absorbed in the project budget.
-Allow at least three weeks for large pick-up requests.
+Large waste pick-up requests (Non-typical): If a waste pick-up is not associated with normal quantities of waste generated during typical research activities, a separate audit by EHS shall be required.
+The cost associated with non-typical research waste (i.e., inventory clean-out related to a laboratory decommissioning for a pre-renovation or pre-relocation event) shall be the responsibility of the lab/division and/or treated as a renovation cost and absorbed in the project budget.
+Allow at least four weeks for large pick-up requests.
 Waste shall be collected from the area in which the waste is located.
-If special access arrangements or instructions are needed, provide this information when making arrangements for a chemical pick-up.
+If special access arrangements or instructions are needed, provide this information when making arrangements for a chemical pick-up

-Note: No more than 55 gallons of hazardous waste (cumulative total off all wastes in an area) and only one quart of an acutely hazardous waste can be present within a single point of generation (laboratory or maintenance shop).
-However, a single used oil container cannot exceed 55 gallons or it will become subject to Spill Prevention, Control, and Countermeasures (SPCC) Policy.
+Additionally, no more than 55 gallons of hazardous waste (cumulative total of all wastes in an area) and only one quart of an acutely hazardous waste can be present within a single point of generation (laboratory or maintenance shop).
+Please note, single used oil containers or petroleum-based products equal to or exceeding 55 gallons are subject to additional requirements found within the Spill Prevention, Control, and Countermeasures (SPCC) Policy.

 - Use a leak-proof container that will safely contain the contents.
-Chemical flasks, plastic bags or culture dishes will not be accepted.
+Open chemical containers, plastic bags or culture dishes will not be accepted.

 - Containers must be closable.